Emory stopped to help victims at a car accident on Saturday when he suffered a heart attack.

 Colleagues remembered that he made people feel good even went he traffic was bad.

 “Atlanta’s got terrible traffic, so everyone listens to him,” added Jackson, who lives in the East Point suburb of Atlanta.
 “He impacted a lot of people’s lives.”

 Georgia lawmakers are already moving to name the new highway 85 interchange in memory of the longtime traffic reporter, who died over the weekend.

-(WATCH the video below and READ the remembrance in the Atlanta Journal-Constitution)
+(READ the remembrance in the Atlanta Journal-Constitution)